Vanessawxz07/garden-connect/用户隐私设置需求prd.md

 > 描述：Turn on means you want to make the content public.
 > - **Giveaways**：Your giveaway activity.
 > - **Trades**: The trades you've posted.
-(灯泡emoji)Suggest it be visible to all to boost your trades exposure.
+(灯泡emoji)We recommend making your trades public to increase their visibility.
 > - **Offers**: Offers you've made to others.
 > - **Favourites**：Trades and other content you've saved.
 > - **Pet Collection**：Your pet collection created from Pet Management feature.